-A demonstration of how entrepreneurs intend to maintain their competitive advantage in the business was the fact that a large percentage of companies consider that they provide services or offer quality products (67.7%) (see figure 12).
+A demonstration of how entrepreneurs intend to maintain their competitive advantage in the business was the fact that a large percentage of companies consider that they provide services or offer quality products (67.7%).
+In fact, quality, as can be seen in figure 12, emerges as the critical success factor capable of supporting the competitive strategy of the studied companies.